1technophile/OpenMQTTGateway/docs/use/sensors.md

 This can be useful if you would like to connect an LED to turn on when motion is detected.

 `#define HCSR501_LED_NOTIFY_GPIO 4`

+This notification pin can be inverted if driving directly or through a transistor/mosfet.
+`#define INVERT_LED_NOTIFY true`